Content Marketing Guide for Local Business

 A recent study from HubSpot shows that B2B companies that publish 16-plus blog posts per month receive 3.5 times the amount of traffic as companies that publish only 0-4 posts per month.
 The story is similar for B2C companies: those that post 16-plus entries a month enjoy 4.5 times the amount of traffic as those that upload only 0-4 posts..

-In their study, significant to most small and mid-size local companies, such as those with with 1 – 10 employees, HubSpot found thatsmall companies that publish 11 or more blog posts per month drive much higher traffic than companies of the same size that publish fewer than 11 blog posts.
+In their study, significant to most small and mid-size local companies, such as those with 1 – 10 employees, HubSpot found thatsmall companies that publish 11 or more blog posts per month drive much higher traffic than companies of the same size that publish fewer than 11 blog posts.
 Those that published 11+ posts per month had almost 3X more traffic than companies publishing 0 – 1 monthly posts, and about 2X as much traffic as those publishing 5 or less monthly posts.”

 In our experience, this is a major concern for most local companies and puts off many as not being able to conceive of creating and publishing 11 – 16 articles a month.
 That is why our take on this question of publishing frequency is different.
 We believe that all of these monthly articles do not have to be 2,000+ word long-form content.
-If a local business can create one solid cornerstone article a week, that article can be re-purposed into other blog types, such as Infographics, Slide Decks and shorter form posts.
-In this manner one article is turned into 3 -4 making 11 – 16 a month very doable.
+If a local business can create one solid cornerstone article a week, that article can be re-purposed into other blog types, such as Infographics, Slide Decks, and shorter-form posts.
+In this manner, one article is turned into 3 -4 making 11 – 16 a month very doable.

 Website Blog Article Types

 1. How To Posts – One key objective for building your “brand” through content marketing is to establish your organization and experts in your field and authorities on the article topics presented.
 A well-developed how-to-article “walks the reader” through a set of specific steps in solving a problem or utilizing a tool or procedure.
-A Title example could be “How to Manage A Business budget for Greater Profits.”
+A Title example could be “How to Manage A Business Budget for Greater Profits.”

 1. Personal Success Stories – To the extent your business and customer base are likely to have produced successes as a result of your products or services, research shows that people in the same market have positive views of success stories.
-Describing the details of a customer’s success with your products or services so readers can follow the before and after or steps in the process with a tangible outcome is the right approach.
+Describing the details of a customer’s success with your products or services so readers can follow the before and after steps in the process with a tangible outcome is the right approach.

-1. Target Market News or Important Trends – When there is important news or major trends uncovered in your industry that are of real interest to your target market niche, there is already buzz and news momentum to the topic area.
+1. Target Market News or Important Trends – When there is important news or major trends uncovered in your industry that are of real interest to your target market niche, there is already buzz and news momentum in the topic area.
 Here are areas to look for or consider for this type of article:

-• Breaking News affecting your market
+• Breaking News Affecting Your Market

 • Events, Conferences, TV special coverage